mblayman/homeschool/README.md

 * Dunning - Email multiple times.
 It's ok.
 People miss stuff.
 * Churn Buster if crazy popular by some remote chance
 * Make Annual <-> Monthly up/downgrade not hard

+### Persona

+This is an exercise to build a reasonable persona of the ideal customer for School Desk as suggested in SaaS Marketing Essentials.

+Hannah Homeschooler:

+* Hannah is a 30 - 45 year old woman.
+* She is educated and a self-starter (fiercely independent).
+* Hannah has two children.
+* Hannah lives in a suburban area or small to mid-size city.
+* Her time is constrained while balancing home obligations with child education.
+* Hannah has a fondness for paper for keeping records.
+  Before finding School Desk,
+  she was starting to hit the limits of her process and was looking for a way to save time.
+* Hannah wants full control of *what* she teaches her children, but would like some tools that can take out the drudgery of building weekly schedules for school.
+* After using School Desk,
+  Hannah benefits from the automatically generated schedules that show *her* material in a timeframe that fits the constraints that she specified to School Desk.
+* School Desk makes it painless to stay on top of homeschool so that she focus her attention on other parts of her life.